 - Tag - you can add tags when you create your image definition.
 For more information about tags, see Using tags to organize your resources

 - Minimum and maximum vCPU and memory recommendations - if your image has vCPU and memory recommendations, you can attach that information to your image definition.

 - Disallowed disk types - you can provide information about the storage needs for your VM.
 For example, if the image isn't suited for standard HDD disks, you add them to the disallow list.

-Source regions are listed in the table below.
-All public regions can be target regions, but to replicate to Australia Central and Australia Central 2 you need to have your subscription whitelisted.
-To request whitelisting, go to: https://azure.microsoft.com/global-infrastructure/australia/contact/
+All public regions can be target regions, but to replicate to Australia Central and Australia Central 2 you need to have your subscription added to the allow list.
+To request that a subscriptions is added to the allow list, go to: https://azure.microsoft.com/global-infrastructure/australia/contact/

 There are limits, per subscription, for deploying resources using Shared Image Galleries: